-The recipient has a responsibility to bring problems to the attention of providers or the Medicaid program and to file a grievance/complaint without fear of retribution, retaliation, or discharge.
+The beneficiary has a responsibility to bring problems to the attention of providers or the Medicaid program and to file a grievance/complaint without fear of retribution, retaliation, or discharge.

-All support coordination and providers must have grievance procedures through which recipients may voice complaints regarding the supports or services they receive.
-Recipients must be provided a copy of the grievance procedures upon admission to a provider and complaint/grievance forms shall be given to recipients thereafter upon request.
-It is the recipient's right to contact any advocacy resource as needed, especially during grievance procedures.
+All support coordination and providers must have grievance procedures through which beneficiaries may voice complaints regarding the supports or services they receive.
+Beneficiaries must be provided a copy of the grievance procedures upon admission to a provider and complaint/grievance forms shall be given to beneficiaries thereafter upon request.
+It is the beneficiary's right to contact any advocacy resource as needed, especially during grievance procedures.

-If recipients need assistance, clarification, or to report a complaint, toll-free numbers are available (See Appendix A for contact information.).
+If beneficiaries need assistance, clarification, or to report a complaint, toll-free numbers are available (See Appendix A for contact information).